-On numerous days, while visiting Valletta, we could see the enormous cruise ships that were docking in the Grand Harbour of Valletta.
-Passengers always had a steep climb of about 20 minutes to the center of the city, but an elevator had been built in the meantime which enable passengers an easy ride up to the old town.
+On many days, while visiting Valletta, we could see huge cruise ships docking in the Grand Harbour of Valletta.
+Passengers always had a steep climb of about 20 minutes to the city center, but an elevator had been built in the meantime which enable passengers an easy ride up to the old town.

-One symbol that is very familiar in Malta (probably worldwide), is the Maltese cross.
-This cross is most commonly associated with the Knights of Malta who ruled the Maltese islands between 1530 – 1798.
-We’ve seen the Maltese cross on street names, buildings, jewellery and even on their Euro coins.
+A symbol that is very familiar in Malta (probably worldwide), is the Maltese cross.
+This cross is most commonly associated with the Knights of Malta who have ruled the Maltese islands between 1530 – 1798.
+We saw the Maltese cross on street names, buildings, jewellery and even on their Euro coins.

-There are many open-air cafés to be found in Valletta, but it was those small restaurants that almost disappeared under ground, that got our attention.
+There are many open-air cafés to be found in Valletta, but it was the small restaurants that almost disappeared under ground, that got our attention.